AdminTuning Dyno Day

 2. Pick up after yourself.
 Do not leave trash laying on the street or near the shop.

 3. You are only allowed to bring 1 person with you to the tune day.
-There are already enough people there, we don't need any large crowds.
+There are already enough people there, we don't need any large crowds or additional cars.

 4. Be respectful.
-Anyone who starts arguments or altercations of any sort will be kicked out and will not be refunded for their deposit/tune.
+Anyone who starts arguments or altercations of any sort will be told to leave and will not be refunded for their deposit/tune.

 After the tune is complete: